Musashi-Seki Station

-Musashi-Seki Station (武蔵関駅, Musashi-Seki-eki) is a railway station on the Seibu Shinjuku Line in Nerima, Tokyo, Japan, operated by the private railway operator Seibu Railway.
+Musashi-Seki Station (武蔵関駅, Musashi-Seki-eki) is a railway station on the Seibu Shinjuku Line in Nerima Ward, Tokyo, Japan, operated by the private railway operator Seibu Railway.
+Its station number is SS14.

 Lines

 Musashi-Seki Station is served by the 47.5 km Seibu Shinjuku Line from Seibu-Shinjuku in Tokyo to Hon-Kawagoe in Saitama Prefecture.
 Located between Kami-Shakujii and Higashi-Fushimi, it lies 14.4 km from the Shinjuku terminus.
-Only all-stations "Local" services and "Semi express" services stop at this station.
+Only all-stations "Local" services and "Semi-Express" services stop at this station.

 Station layout

 The station structure is located over the tracks, with one set of ticket barriers, and station entrances on the north and south sides.

 Platforms

-The station has two side platforms serving two tracks.
+The station is composed of two side platforms serving two tracks.

 History

 The station opened on 16 April 1927.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Musashi-Seki Station becoming "SS14".

 Passenger statistics

 In fiscal 2013, the station was the 34th busiest on the Seibu network with an average of 28,803 passengers daily.

 The passenger figures for previous years are as shown below.